Blue Iris – Performance Optimization

 Hardware Acceleration

-- Must be tested for stability in your environment
+- Must be tested for stability on your system

 AI Load